bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 <div class="release-feature-authors">authors: @bravely-beep</div>

-Bevy generally provides to ways to handle input of a given type:
+Bevy generally provides two ways to handle input of a given type:

 * Events: receive a stream of input events in the order they occur
 * The [`Input`] Resource: read the _current_ state of the input